 You can label supplies, but it's not necessary.
 Many teachers will have bins set up at sneak peek, to collect shared classroom supplies.
 Others will ask students to organize their own supplies in a personal bin or cubby.
 Big supplies like headphones or computer mice should be labeled.

-Attention Kindergarten Parents!
-Plan to stick around after the KG sneak peek for the kindergarten popsicle playdate on the playground!
-Meet other kindergarten parents and give your kids an opportunity to check out their new playground, cool off with a popsicle and talk to PTA reps about any questions you have before the school year starts.
+Plan to stick around after the KG sneak peek for the kindergarten popsicle playdate!
+Give your kids an opportunity to check out their new playground and cool off with an ice pop while you meet other kindergarten parents and talk with PTA reps about any questions you have before the school year starts.

 See our Events page for more PTA sponsored events throughout the year!

 Are you a little overwhelmed?
-We were too at one point!
+We were too once!
 Ease into becoming an involved RCES parent by starting with

 1 - Join PTA